-The concerns about reducing business opportunities were raised by representatives of the current property owner who is seeking to reestablish commercial tenants at the Sears site.
-With the proposed General Plan Amendment and Rezone, certain uses would not be permitted under Mixed Use land use and zoning that are permitted under the current Commercial Retail zoning.
+The concerns about reducing business opportunities were raised by representatives of current property owner who is seeking to reestablish commercial tenants at the site.
+With the proposed General Plan Amendment and Rezone, certain uses would not be permitted that are currently permitted under the Commercial Retail zoning.
 However, new uses, such as housing, would be permitted under Mixed Use zoning, along with most retail uses, restaurants, and entertainment uses.